Purpose: To explain the Veteran-Owned and the Disabled Veteran-Owned Small Business procurement preferences.

 Solicitation.
-Once a using agency designates a small business preference procurement, the agency should directly solicit businesses listed in the DGS Small Business Directory, the federal VetBiz Registry, and the MDOT MBE Directory.
+Once a using agency designates a small business preference procurement, the agency should directly solicit businesses listed in the GOSBA Small Business Directory, the federal VetBiz Registry, and the MDOT MBE Directory.
 Solicitation notices on eMaryland Marketplace must clearly state that the procurement is designated as “small business preference.”

 Bid Evaluation.
 In a designated small business preference procurement, the procurement officer must accept the most favorable, responsive bid from a: